GradleUp/gr8/README.md

 project.extensions.getByName("com.relocated.kotlin")
 ```

-For plugins that generate source code and contain a lot of package names, this might be even more imprevisible and require weird [workarounds](https://github.com/apollographql/apollo-android/blob/f72c3afd17655591aca90a6a118dbb7be9c50920/apollo-compiler/src/main/kotlin/com/apollographql/apollo/compiler/codegen/kotlin/OkioJavaTypeName.kt#L19).
+For plugins that generate source code and contain a lot of package names, this might be even more unpredictable and require weird [workarounds](https://github.com/apollographql/apollo-android/blob/f72c3afd17655591aca90a6a118dbb7be9c50920/apollo-compiler/src/main/kotlin/com/apollographql/apollo/compiler/codegen/kotlin/OkioJavaTypeName.kt#L19).

 By using `R8` and [proguard rules](https://www.guardsquare.com/manual/configuration/usage), `Gr8` makes relocation more predictable and configurable.